Scalable Capital

 • German residents who want automatic Abgeltungsteuer handling — no manual tax filing on broker gains.

-• Investors who want 2%+ cash interest on a full-bank account.
+• Investors who want a 2.50% p.a.
+Overnight account rate alongside their brokerage, on a full-bank platform.

 • More active traders who make 5+ non-PRIME ETF trades per month and benefit from PRIME+ flat rate.